Joshanson527/Pico-pong/README.md

 A pong game for the Raspberry Pi Pico

 Materials:
-  Two Joystick modules that use potentiometers
+  Two Joystick modules that use potentiometers\n
   An SH1106 128x64 I2C OLED display
   A Raspberry Pi Pico (Wireless or not, it doesn't matter) Dupont wires and breadboard